gearbeagel/FEPsino/README.md

 ## Sonarqube

-This project uses Sonarqube for easy revirw and refactoring of the code.
+This project uses Sonarqube for easy review and refactoring of the code.
 Sonarqube and Sonar Scanner are ran with the whole project automatically.

 To manually launch the Sonarqube Scanner, you need to run this command:
 ```bash